epfl-lara/inox/README.md

 - ADT invariants

 Interfacing with the solver can take place through the Scala API by constructing the AST corresponding to the query of interest and then feeding it to one of the solvers.
-See the [tutorial](doc/tutorial.md) and [API](doc/API.md) for more information.
+For more information, see:

+- The usage [tutorial](doc/tutorial.md) gives some insight on how to use Inox as a library.

+- A more detailed description of the available solver/evaluator [API](doc/API.md) calls.

+- A description of the [trees](doc/trees.md) API and how to extend them.

 Alternatively, one can use Inox through command-line by using the [TIP](https://tip-org.github.io/) format to describe the relevant query.